 Public Voices Program

-Northwestern University is partnering with OpEd Project to present the Public Voices Program in Summer 2020.
+Northwestern University is partnering with OpEd Project to present the Public Voices Program in Fall 2020.
 This three-month program provides a select group of Northwestern scholars across all disciplines with the resources, support and skills needed in order to dramatically increase their visibility and influence as thought leaders in academia and the world at large.
-In addition, the Provost Office will also fund a limited number of Northwestern faculty to participate in the OpEd Project’s one-day public Write to Change the World sessions held in Chicago.
 The application deadline is February 1, 2020.